apache/stanbol/entityhub/indexing/dbpedia/README.md

 This can be used to configure e.g. if values are stored (available for retrieval) or only indexed.
 See the comments within the file for details
 * fieldBoosts.properties: Can be used to set boost factors for fields.
-* minIncoming.properties: Can be used to define the minimum number of incoming links (to an Wiki page from other Wiki pages) so that an entity is indexed.
+* minincoming.properties: Can be used to define the minimum number of incoming links (to an Wiki page from other Wiki pages) so that an entity is indexed.
 Higher values will cause less entities to be indexed.
 A value of 0 will result in all entities to be indexed.